AtharvaKirkole/kings-lab/README.md

 - **Serving:** add a thin aggregation API taht send raw shots only for the current filter.
 - **Client:** render the shot layer on canvas/WebGL instead of thousands of DOM nodes; I have experiance with WebGL: https://atharvakirkole.github.io

+One direction I'd love to explore at scale: a graph neural network over lineup data, paired with a transformer over possession sequences, applied to substitution and trade decisions.
+EA's World Cup simulations have called several recent winners, and NBA data is richer with cleaner metrics.

 ---